-X. QUALITY CONTROL:
+IX.
+QUALITY CONTROL:

-- A. Routine maintenance and certification shall take place based on the following schedule: - 1.
-The isolation chamber shall be certified by a qualified individual on a semi-annual basis, in accordance with the rules of the State.
-The bio decontamination unit shall be serviced annually by a qualified CTG service representative. - 2.
-Routine checks of the Mobile Isolation Chamber consisting of verification of pressure settings, changing of light sources and the blower motor, are outlined in the MIC owner's manual. - B. Environmental monitoring: - 1.
-Viable airborne shall occur in the MIC and the MIC-EDU every six months using a volumetric collection method. - 2.
-Surfaces in the interior of the MIC are sampled monthly utilizing touch
+A. Routine maintenance and certification shall take place based on the following schedule:

+- 1. The isolation chamber shall be certified by a qualified individual on a semi-annual basis, in accordance with the rules of the State. - 2.
+Routine checks, are outlined in the 797P owner's manual.

+B. Environmental monitoring:

-- 3. Gloved finger tip sampling shall occur as follows: - (a) Before compounding an individual must successfully complete an initial competency test using a sterile agar plate and touching it three time with results showing zero cfu's. - (b) The finger tip test is required annually for low & medium risk and semi-annually for high risk. - (c) This testing should be incorporated into the mediafill test procedure.
+- 1. Viable airborne shall occur in the 797P every six months using a volumetric collection method. - 2.
+Surfaces in the interior of the 797P are sampled monthly utilizing touch plates.
+Surfaces tested are gloves, sleeves, floor, window, sidewalls.
+The day of the week and time of day are rotated. - 3.
+Gloved finger tip sampling shall occur as follows: - (a) Before compounding an individual must successfully complete an initial competency test using a sterile agar plate and touching it three time with results showing zero cfu's. - (b) The finger tip test is required annually for low & medium risk and semi-annually for high risk. - (c) This testing should be incorporated into the mediafill test procedure.
 Results should be recorded per hand per employee.
 The cfu action level will be based on the total cfu's on both hands. - 4.
 Results of the sampling are documented in a log.